How This Site Was Built

 • Google Fonts - Web typography

-• Font loading: Preconnect and DNS prefetch for performance
+• Font loading: Preconnect to fonts.googleapis.com and fonts.gstatic.com for performance

 Mathematics & Scientific Notation